What Is Meningitis?

 Viral meningitis tends to be less severe, and most people recover completely without treatment.

 Fungal meningitis is a rare form of the disease.
-It usually only happens in people who have a weakened immune system -- the body's defense against germs.
+It usually happens only in people whose immune system -- the body's defense against germs -- has been weakened.

-Meningitis is almost always caused by a bacterial or viral infection that begins somewhere else in the body besides the brain, like your ears, sinuses, or throat.
+Meningitis is almost always caused by a bacterial or viral infection that begins somewhere else in your body, like your ears, sinuses, or throat.

 Less common causes of meningitis include: